Adron55/docs/socialite.md

     ],

 > {tip} If the `redirect` option contains a relative path, it will automatically be resolved to a fully qualified URL.
+> {tip} If you are using 'facebook' as key, you must use https connection.

 <a name="routing"></a>
 ## Routing